GSA/plainlanguage.gov/_pages/resources/articles/plain-language-in-sweden-the-results-after-30-years.md

 The title is Language in acts and other statutes and it is stated there that "if the language in acts and other statutes is simple and clear, this will have an impact on the language used in other official texts."
 By this statement the Government meant to say that from a democratic point of view all official texts must be clear and user-friendly.
 If they are not, you can guarantee neither openness nor efficiency in public administration.
 Nor is it possible to guarantee access to the law and the rule of law.

-Hoppa ev. �ver f�ljande: (The recommendations and examples of these first guidelines ask the drafters:
+Hoppa ev. över följande: (The recommendations and examples of these first guidelines ask the drafters:

 - to use modern and comprehensible vocabulary and modern forms;
 - to avoid "the noun disease" and unusual prepositional phrases;